sbogucki12/SpaASMR2018/README.md

 **Day Three (March 9, 2018)**
 + Used an EF migration to add video genres to Videos table via sql commands.
++ Added a view to get videos by genre.

 ## Screenshot